nicjo814/docker-freepbx/README.md

 # docker-freepbx
 FreePBX Docker Image

-<p>Forked from the jmar71n/freepbx image
+Forked from the jmar71n/freepbx image

-<p>This is very much work in progress and probably not working...
+Changes compared to the original image is upgrade of freepbx modules to latest versions and addition of preconfigured fail2ban config setup for asterisk intrusion attempts.